Sling TV Vs. DirecTV Stream - 11 Facts You Need To Know

 High FPS video streams make sports action look much smoother.

-DirecTV Stream is far more TV Everywhere compatible compared to Sling TV.
+DirecTV Stream has far more TV Everywhere compatible compared to Sling TV.

 DirecTV Stream lets you unlock over 50 TVE websites/apps: